VanDerLars/Xojo-Drag-and-Drop-Dialog/README.md

 # Xojo Drag and Drop Dialog
- A super simple implementation of jQuery and jQuery UI to drag and and drop web dialogs in Frame 2.0
+ A super simple implementation of jQuery and jQuery UI to drag and and drop web dialogs in Xojo web framework 2.0